ourfuturehealth/public-attitude-tracker-2021/PublicAttitudeTracker_followOnAnalyses.md

 </table>list(Asian_filter.Asian_filter = "Is this an Asian respondent?",
     AGE_BAND.AGE_BAND = "What is your age band?", DEGREE.DEGREE = "Degree (yes/no)",
     HEALTHSEEK_TOTAL.HEALTHSEEK_TOTAL = "Summed score indicating active healthseeking behaviour.
 0 indicates no health information seeking, 8 indicates using all available mediums to seek information for both covid-19 and other health topics")
-[1] "Is this an Asian respondent?\nWhat is your age band?\nDegree (yes/no)\nSummed score indicating active healthseeking behaviour.
-0 indicates no health information seeking, 8 indicates using all available mediums to seek information for both covid-19 and other health topics"

 ```
 Warning in stack.default(sapply(predictor.levels, "[[", 1)): non-vector elements